 Several excursions linked to the Irish Culture and Society course are included as part of this program.
 They typically include visits to Northern Ireland, Dublin, Cork, Kerry, and the Aran Islands.
 Some local excursions in and around Galway may be organized as well.

-Students will be charged standard HWS tuition and room fees and a $550 administrative fee.
+Students will be charged standard HWS tuition and room fees and a $600 administrative fee.
 This will cover credit for a four-course semester, housing and class-related excursions.
 Note that no HWS board fee will be charged.
 Students should plan to bring their board fee to Ireland to cover meal expenses.
-While these expenses will vary according to individual tastes, we estimate that about $2,100 should be sufficient for students who typically prepare their own meals.
+While these expenses will vary according to individual tastes, we estimate that about $2,300 should be sufficient for students who typically prepare their own meals.
 Additional expenses not covered include airfare, books, visa and personal expenses (laundry, entertainment, ground transportation and independent travel).
-We estimate airfare for this program at $900-$1100 from the East Coast, books at $250 and visa at $400.
+We estimate airfare for this program at $1000-$1200 from the East Coast, books at $250 and immigration registration card at $400.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1,500 above and beyond meal expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.